mobluse/aritmjs/README.md

 Aritm exists for many plattforms e.g. graphing calculators (TI and Casio), spreadsheets, feature phones with Java, etc., see http://aritm.orbin.se.
 Aritm was first developed in C in 1992, and then in Java, TI-BASIC 83, and TinyBASIC.
 The versions for other BASIC dialects were developed from the Tiny BASIC version or its descendants.

 The original purpose of this repository was to develop a version for JavaScript that works like the BASIC versions for retro computers, but since
-JavaScript doesn't have `goto` that has been difficult to write so far.
+JavaScript doesn't have `goto` that was difficult to write until DeepSeek AI could convert the spaghetti code of the original aritm.php to aritm-struct.php and that made the JavaScript and Python versions possible.

 Convert BASIC to JavaScript:
 * https://paulsperambulations.wordpress.com/2017/03/04/converting-basic-to-javascript/